Nathon Brooks: Teen Shoots Sleeping Parents Because They Took His Video Games Away And Grounded Him

 Surveillance cameras set up inside the residence to make sure Nathon Brooks was doing his chores and for home security purposes, revealed images of the teen walking around in his underwear with the murder weapon in his hand, the Daily Mail reports.

-While being questioned about the footage Nathon was asked what he was attempting to do when he squeezed the trigger of the revolver.
+While being questioned about the footage, Nathon was asked what he was attempting to do when he squeezed the trigger of the revolver.

 The teenager answered quickly and simply, “What a gun does.
 Kill.”

-During the filming of the documentary the teenager convicted of attempted murder said he walked in the room and raised the gun and before he even realized it, he had squeezed the trigger and fired off three rounds at his mother.
+During the filming of the documentary, the teenager convicted of attempted murder said he walked into the room and raised the gun, and before he even realized it, he had squeezed the trigger and fired off three rounds at his mother.
 Nathon then turned the weapon on his father and shot three more times.

 Brave couple whose 14-year-old son Nathon Brooks shot them in the head six times while they slept visit him in pri… https://t.co/eeTKwVlnOD